jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The war was decided at the massive Dan-no-ura naval battle in western Japan.

-The Heike lost and Minamoto's leader Yoritomo became the first Shōgun, or military ruler, of Japan.
+The Heike lost and Minamoto's leader Yoritomo became the first Shōgun to rule rule over Japan.
 This was a cultural and political turning point in Japanese history.
 After it, for seven centuries, Japan was ruled not by emperors, but by samurai warriors and shōguns.
 Local legend said Heikegani crabs are reincarnations of the Heike warriors defeated at the battle.
 It is even written in _The Tale of the Heike_, a chronicle of ancient Japanese history.

 That's one interpretation for the crab's distinctive feature.

 Carl Sagan, the noted American astronomer and educator, popularized a different interpretation.
-In his book _Cosmos: A Personal Voyage_ Sagan says the Heikegani crabs were caught by local fishermen who occasionally saw faces in the shell.
+In his book and documentary _Cosmos: A Personal Voyage_ Sagan says the Heikegani crabs were caught by local fishermen who occasionally saw faces in the shell.
 Out of respect for ancient fallen soldiers, the fishermen returned them to the sea, while harvesting the unlucky crabs who didn't carry the spirits of an ancestor.
 As the years went by more newly hatched crabs had the genes that made their shell look like a face.
 Eventually, all the Heikegani crabs had what looked like a human face on their shell.

 Human beings had selected winning crabs, but for unnatural reasons, which is why the Heike crabs are a classic example of "artificial selection"; humans choosing which individuals of a species reproduce, based on traits we find desirable and thereby accelerating evolution in a direction nature didn't select for on its own.